microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserLicenseDetail.md

 ## Description

 This cmdlet retrieves license details for a user.
-Specify the `ObjectId` parameter to get a specific user license Details.

 ## Examples